Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Products/Create Products.md

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/59_quick_add_products.png" width="350" height="250">

+7. **Search for the Product**
+    In the items picker, type the name of the product in the search box and click the search icon **(🔎)**.
+Your newly added product should appear in the search results.

+8. **Finalize the Product**
+    Click **Done** when you find the desired product.
+The newly created product will be displayed in the item column next to the selected party.
 # Manage Vendor Prices

 Efficient management of vendor prices is essential for accurate records.
 This guide outlines how to import vendor prices and set them as inactive.